kevinkahn/softconsole/docs/useagenotes.md

 # Setting up and Running Softconsole
 First I admit in advance that the syntax and parsing of the config files is both a bit arcane and somewhat error prone.
 This is larglely due to the configuration parser I use and perhaps someday I can improve this.
 You've been warned!
 Given an understanding for the minimal test above you can then create real configuration files as you wish:

 * Create a main config file, see the files in the "example configs" directory within consolestable for help.
 The name of the config file defaults first to **config.txt**.
 If no config.txt file is found in the Console directory then the console looks for a file with the name **config-\<nodename\>.txt**.
 This is convenient if you are running multiple consoles around your home.
 You can create a single directory of all your configs and blindly load it onto each system and the system will select the correct configuration based on its name.
 The basic structure of the file is a sequence of sections started with \[section name] where the outermost part of the file is implicitly a section.
 Subsections which are currently only used to describe keys are started within a section with \[\[subsection]].
 Within any section are parameter assignments of the form name = value.
 A complete list of current parameters is found in the params.txt file in this directory.
 It lists the global parameters with their type and default value if no assignment is supplied.
   It also lists for each module the local parameters of that module as well as any global parameters that can be overridden in that module.
 Strings may be written without quotes.
+    * One specific example file to look at is authexample.cfg.
+I tend to put all the password and keys information in that file to make it easy to not share those things.
+The example shows what you will likely want for your hub(s) and for your weather provider.

     * While error checking is limited for the config information, the program will log to the Console.log file any parameters that appear in your configuration that are not actually consumed by the console as meaningful.
 This helps locate possible typos in the config file.
     * One note of importance: labels are lists of strings and should always be notated as "str1","str2".
 A label with a single string should automatically be parsed as a list of one string but if you have a case of a normal label appearing a single character vertical stack of characters as a trailing comma to that string to force it to be correctly parsed.
 * The parameter MainChain provides the names in order of the screens accessible normally.
 The parameter SecondaryChain provides a list of screens that are accessible indirectly (see below).
 Any number of screens can be defined.
 * Whenever a color needs to be specified you can use any color name from the W3C list at http://www.w3.org/TR/SVG11/types.html#ColorKeywords
 * The config file supports an "include = filename" parameter to allow breaking it up conveniently.
 This can be useful if